-We're an all-welcome, 100% free kayak and surfski training group operating out of Rose Bay in Sydney's Eastern suburbs.
+We're an all-welcome, free, surfski training group operating out of Rose Bay in Sydney's Eastern suburbs.
 Join in, you're welcome.
-Get fit, build skill, start early, earn your brekky....what could be better?
+Get fit, build skills, start early, enjoy the harbour, earn your big brekky....what could be better?

-For mid-week training show up at 5.45am Tuesday/Thursday at Woolahara Sailing Club or Lance's shed).
+For mid-week training show up at 5.45am on Tuesday or Thursday at Woolahara Sailing Club or Lance's shed.
 Or every Saturday at 8am we hold a time trial on Rose Bay beach near the Sailing club, anything between 8km and 12km depending on weather and mood.
-If you just want to find out more, come down after the time trial (around 9am) and say hi to any of the ski paddlers pulling up.
+If you just want to find out more, come down after the time trial (around 9am as we return to the beach) and say hi to any of the ski paddlers pulling up.